jharwell/sierra/docs/src/tutorials/plugins/compare/index.rst

 - Determine the type(s) of comparison your plugin will support: comparing *across* controllers, *across* scenarios, and *across* batch criteria.
-This is driven by the ``--across`` stage 5 option common to all stage 5 plugins.
+This is driven by the :ref:`--across<src/reference/cli:sierra-cli---across>` stage 5 option common to all stage 5 plugins.

 To begin, create the following filesystem structure in ``$HOME/git/plugins/microscope``.